jrossmanjr/zerocar2w/README.md

 # ZeroCar2w
-Used to deploy a RaspberryPi Jelllyfin server via a hotspot
+Used to deploy a RaspberryPi minidlna server via a hotspot

 I use this as a portable server for the kids' iPads while in the car or flying on trips.